TravorLZH/travorlzh.github.io/_posts/2022-09-26-explicit-formula-for-gauss-circle-problem.md

 ## Contour integration process

-To avoid tackling with convergence problems emerging from the traditional Perron's, we study the weighted analog of $S(x)$
+To avoid tackling convergence problems emerging from the traditional Perron's, we study the weighted analog of $S(x)$

 $$
 S_m(x)={1\over\Gamma(m)}\sum_{n\le x}\left(1-\frac nx\right)^{m-1}r(n).\tag2
 $$

 and derived an explicit expression valid when $\Re(m)$ is large, and then justify it at $m=1$ via the principle of analytic continuation.
-Using Mellin inversion formula, we see that (2) becomes an integral over some vertical segment in the complex plane:
+Using the Mellin inversion formula, we see that (2) becomes an integral over some vertical segment in the complex plane:

 $$
 S_m(x)={1\over2\pi i}\int_{2-i\infty}^{2+i\infty}x^sF(s){\Gamma(s)\over\Gamma(s+m)}\mathrm ds,\tag3